-- (a) Fraud.
-If the Chief Operating Officer determines that the nonpayment of any remittance due under this chapter is due to fraud or intent to evade the provisions thereof, a penalty of 25 percent of the amount of the tax shall be added thereto in addition to the penalties stated in paragraphs (a) and (b) of this section. - (b) Finance Charges.
+(a) Fraud.
+If the Chief Operating Officer determines that the nonpayment of any remittance due under this chapter is due to fraud or intent to evade the provisions thereof, a penalty of 25 percent of the amount of the tax shall be added thereto in addition to the penalties stated in paragraphs (a) and (b) of this section.

+- (b) Finance Charges.
 In addition to any penalties imposed, a finance charge of 1.5 percent shall be assessed on all delinquent taxes required to be remitted by an operator under this chapter.
-Finance charges shall be assessed on the 15th day of

-- the month following the month in which taxes are due, and on the 15th day of each month thereafter, until paid.
+Finance charges shall be assessed on the first day of the month following the month in which taxes are due, and on the first day of each month thereafter, until paid.
+For example, if taxes are due on the last day of April, then Metro will assess finance charges on the first day of May.
 Finance charges will be assessed only on unpaid delinquent balances and penalties, and not on previously assessed finance charges, and will continue to be assessed on negotiated repayment schedules. - (c) Petition for Waiver.
 Any operator who fails to remit the tax herein levied within the time herein stated shall pay the penalties and finance charges herein stated, provided, however, the operator may petition the Chief Operating Officer for waiver and refund of the penalties and finance charges or any portion thereof and the Chief Operating Officer may, if a good and sufficient reason is shown, waive and direct a refund of the penalties or finance charges or any portion thereof.
 [Ord.
 90-333A, Sec.
 2; Ord.
 93-509, Sec.
 6; Ord.
 94-533, Sec.
 2; Ord.
 02-976, Sec.
-1.]
+1, Ord.
+21-1462.]